stunrelay/EchoArch/README.md

 📦 Installation

-    Copy the delta-prime/ folder into your RetroArch overlays/ directory.
+    Copy the EchoArch/ folder into your RetroArch overlays/ directory.

     In RetroArch:

         Go to Settings > On-Screen Display > On-Screen Overlay

-        Choose your preferred DeltaPrime overlay
+        Choose your preferred EchoArch overlay

     Turn off Auto-Scale first — only enable it if scaling looks incorrect